Parallel Order-Based Core Maintenance in Dynamic Graphs: Experiments

-In Table \ref{tb:graph}, we can see all graphs have millions of edges.
-Their average degrees range from 2.1 to 24.4, and their maximal core numbers range from 3 to 821.
-In Figure~\ref{fig:core}, we can see that the core numbers of vertices are not uniformly distributed in all tested graphs.
+In Table \ref{tb:graph}, we can see that all graphs have millions of edges, their average degrees ranges from 2.1 to 22.8, and their maximal core numbers ranges from 3 to 821.
+For most graphs, the core numbers are not well distributed.
 That is, a great portion of vertices have small core numbers, and few have large core numbers.
-For example, \emph{wikitalk} has $1.7$ million vertices with a core number of $1$; all vertices in \emph{roadNet-CA} have four core numbers from $0$ to $3$; all vertices in \emph{BA} have a single core number as $8$.
-For \texttt{JEI}, \texttt{JER}, \texttt{MI} and \texttt{MR}, such core number distribution is an important property since the vertices with the same core number can only be processed by a single worker at the same time, while \texttt{OurI} and \texttt{OurR} do not have this limitation.
+For example, \emph{wikitalk} has $1.7$ million vertices with a core number of $1$; \emph{roadNet-CA} has four core numbers from $0$ to $3$; \emph{ER} has nine core numbers from $2$ to $11$; \emph{BA} only has a single core number of $8$.
+For \texttt{JEI} and \texttt{JER}, the core number distribution of graphs is an important property since the vertices with the same core number can only be handled by one worker at the same time, e.g., in \emph{BA} only one worker can execute and all the other workers are wasted.
+However, \texttt{OurI} and \texttt{OurR} do not have such a limitation for parallelism, so all workers can always run in parallel over all tested graphs.